What does participation in East Stroudsburg University Project Upward Bound cost?

 Adult supervision exists on a 24 hour basis when Upward Bound students are in residence during the summer program.

-The summer staff consists of one residential director, six resident advisors, six instructors, and three administrative staff.
+The summer staff consists of one residential director, six resident advisers, six instructors, and three administrative staff.

 The administrative staff and residential advisers meet daily to discuss students' academic, social and personal progress.